mongodb/mongo-c-driver/src/libmongoc/doc/mongoc_server_description_round_trip_time.rst

 Description
 -----------

 Get the server's round trip time in milliseconds.
-This is the client's measurement of the duration of an "ismaster" command.
+This is the client's measurement of the duration of a "hello" command.